Plantar Fasciitis

 • Wearing custom made shoe inserts called orthotics.

-These non-surgical treatments work most of the time to heal plantar fasciitis.
+Do you think have plantar fasciitis?
 Schedule an appointment with our Sports Medicine physicians for a treatment plan tailored to you.
 Call (859) 212-5600 to make an appointment.

 If surgery is necessary, our physicians can provide a referral to one of our affiliated orthopaedic surgeons.
 For more information on surgical options, please contact us at askortho@stelizabeth.com.